Gardening Advice

 • You will also benefit from placing a large catnip plant in the room of your choice.

 • If you have any pets, make sure that all of your plants are properly protected from them.
-Same goes for toddlers.
+The same goes for toddlers.

 You may also like: